pcesarperez/Modding-never-changes/Modding never changes.md

 In addition to have the HUD elements placed where you like, you can improve the immersion by hiding these elements when you don't need them.
 I like to have them hidden when I am wandering around and have them shown when I am in combat.
 We have [_Immersive HUD_](http://www.nexusmods.com/fallout3/mods/15790/?) or iHUD for this.

 1. Download the mod with NMM.
+We are saving the file _Immersive HUD - Darnified FWE Patch_ for later, when we install _Fallout 3 Wanderer's Edition_.
 2. Activate it, the usual way.
 3. Answer _Yes to all_ when asked to overwrite files.
 4. Use LOOT to sort your load order, which should be: